GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/03_sceneQueries.md

   - All overlaps - Most expensive type of overlap query, returns all overlapping objects.
   - Any overlap - Cheapest type of overlap query, just returns a boolean if overlap occurred or not.

-## All overlap methods {#sceneQueries_b_a}
+## All overlap methods
 These overlap methods return an array of **Collider**%s consisting of all the objects the provided shape is currently overlapping.
 Relevant methods are:
- - @ref bs::PhysicsScene::boxOverlap "PhysicsScene::boxOverlap()"
+ - @bs::PhysicsScene::boxOverlap
- - @ref bs::PhysicsScene::sphereOverlap "PhysicsScene::sphereOverlap()"
+ - @bs::PhysicsScene::sphereOverlap
- - @ref bs::PhysicsScene::capsuleOverlap "PhysicsScene::capsuleOverlap()"
+ - @bs::PhysicsScene::capsuleOverlap
- - @ref bs::PhysicsScene::convexOverlap "PhysicsScene::convexOverlap()"
+ - @bs::PhysicsScene::convexOverlap

 They all share a common interface.
 As input they take a shape with its starting position and orientation, and return an array of overlapping objects.